 rmdir temp_bedrock

-Understanding the Environment: Essential .env Settings for Effective WordPress Development with Bedrock
+Step 7: Understanding the Environment: Essential .env Settings for Effective WordPress Development

 Now that Bedrock is successfully installed in your DDEV environment, let’s proceed tinkering with the .env file.
 This file determines how Bedrock manages environment-specific configurations, which are needed for both development and production environments.